Dmitry00000000000/Shooter_game/README.md

 # Shooter_game
-You are rocket which need to destroy five ufo(enemies) in the space.
+You are rocket which need to destroy ten ufo(enemies) in the space.